cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 Our integration tests can be run against either a GKE / Openshift remote cluster.
 To do so, run `./bin/start` and add the proper flags.

-To deploy OSS / DAP, add the `--oss` / `--dap` flags to the above command.
-By default, the integration tests run DAP, so no flag is required.
+To deploy Conjur Enterprise / Conjur Open Source, add the `--oss` / `--dap` flags to the above command.
+By default, the integration tests run Conjur Enterprise, so no flag is required.
 To deploy on GKE, add `--gke`.
 For Openshift, use `--oldest` / `--current` / `--next`.
 By default, the integration tests run on a GKE cluster, so no flag is required.

 For example:

-- Deploy OSS on GKE, run  `./bin/start --oss --gke`
+- Deploy Conjur Open Source on GKE, run  `./bin/start --oss --gke`
-- Deploy DAP on Openshift, run  `./bin/start --dap --oc311`
+- Deploy Conjur Enterprise on Openshift, run  `./bin/start --dap --oc311`

 It is also possible to run a single test instead of the full suite.
 This can be done by running `./bin/start` with the flag `--test-prefix=<prefix>`.
 For example, running with the flag `--test-prefix=TEST_ID_18` will run only the test